atk4/dsql/docs/connection.rst

 Connection
 ==========

 DSQL supports various database vendors natively but also supports 3rd party extensions.
-For current status on database support see: :ref:`databases`
+For current status on database support see: :ref:`databases`.

 .. php:class:: Connection